 Virginia follows the federal exemption framework for assets that do not count against Medicaid eligibility.

-The home is fully exempt when the community spouse resides there.
-The 2026 home equity cap of $752,000 applies only when no community spouse (and no minor or disabled child) lives in the home.
-In most married cases, the home is simply off the table.
+The home is fully exempt while the community spouse resides there.
+The 2026 home equity cap of $752,000 applies only when no community spouse (and no minor or disabled child) lives in the home, so in most married cases the home is simply off the table.

 Other common exemptions include: